twangodev/cca/docs/index.md

     This guide is not updated, endorsed, or approved by the California Crosspoint Academy.
 Content may be outdated or incorrect.
     Please refer to the teachers for the most up-to-date information.

-    This is not meant to replace taking notes, but rather to supplement it.
+    This is not meant to replace taking notes and creating your own resources, but rather to supplement it.

 If you found this guide helpful, please consider starring the [GitHub repository](https://github.com/twangodev/cca) and sharing it with others.